 Other than football and open parks, there is so much more to explore here in Dortmund.
 Take a stroll on the pedestrian-friendly streets of Dortmund and explore the medieval architecture of old buildings and churches.
 You will stumble upon 12th and 13th-century churches such as St. Reinold’s and St. Mary’s.

 If you are into vintage vehicles, check out the Local Transport Museum of Dortmund.
 Here you will find trams dating back to the early 1900s.
-Another museum, you can check out is the Museum of Art and Culture that features 17-18th century Folk art, 19th-century music, gold coins, and other old artifacts.
+Another museum you can check out is the Museum of Art and Culture which features 17-18th century Folk art, 19th-century music, gold coins, and other old artifacts.

 Don’t have the time and energy to plan out a whole weekend trip?
 No problem, just hop on a train on Amsterdam Central and take a day trip to the nearest German city.
 Aachen and Dusseldorf are the two nearest German cities I recommend for a day trip from Amsterdam.

-You will discover that most of the tourist attractions of Düsseldorf, is found along the Old Town or Alstadt road.
+You will discover that most of the tourist attractions of Düsseldorf are found along the Old Town or Alstadt road.
 Located on the East of the Rhine, the Rhine is surrounded by the Schloss Benrath palace and St. Lambertus Church, and many other medieval buildings.

 Again if you are looking for a fun night out, the central district of Düsseldorf offers a variety of pubs to choose from.
 It is ironically nicknamed the oldest and longest bar in the world.
 Here, you will find over 300 bars and restaurants concentrated in small areas.

 The main tourist attraction of this West German city is the Aachen Cathedral which dates back to 813 AD.
-Being one of the oldest and most stunning Cathedrals of Europe, it is a UNESCO World Heritage Site.
-Inside you can view the grave of Charlemagne, the octagonal-shaped Palatine Chapel, and the stained glass dome.
+Being one of the oldest and most stunning Cathedrals in Europe, it is a UNESCO World Heritage Site.
+Inside, you can view the grave of Charlemagne, the octagonal-shaped Palatine Chapel, and the stained glass dome.

 After visiting the Cathedral, you can check out the medieval Gothic-styled City hall.
 Then end your day trip with local beer from the cozy café beside the City Hall.

 You can travel comfortably and conveniently to Germany from Amsterdam via train, bus, car, and plane.
-If you take the train, you can reach most of the nearby German cities below 4 hours.
+If you take the train, you can reach most of the nearby German cities within 4 hours.